-- (1) Unaudited.

-- (2) Audited.

-- (3) Represents available cash flow for debt service and distributions.
-UMTH generates cash flow that is used to service the UMTHLC Deficiency Note and the Recourse obligations.
-Cash flow amount for 2013 is an estimate and is subject to change.

-(4) Represents principal payment proceeds received by UDF from its borrowers.
+- (1) Unaudited. - (2) Audited. - (3) Represents available cash flow for debt service and distributions.
+UMTH generates cash flow that is used to service the UMTHLC Deficiency Note and the Recourse obligations. - (4) Represents principal payment proceeds received by UDF from its borrowers.
 These receipts are the sources used by UDF to repay its line of credit payable to the Company.
-Cash flow amount for 2013 is an estimate and is subject to change.